Read time: 20 minutes

 Their findings?
 After six months of twice-daily application, rosemary oil significantly increased scalp hair count… and just as much as 2% minoxidil (the active ingredient used in Rogaine).

 The implication: rosemary oil might be an effective hair loss treatment.
-Better yet, it might be just as effective as Rogaine – an FDA-approved hair loss drug with a long list of side effects.
+Better yet, it might be just as effective as Rogaine – an FDA-approved hair loss drug.

 The study made its waves in hair loss forums.
 Some users claimed the “natural” alternative to Rogaine had finally arrived.
 Others offered to dump their Rogaine and instead switch to rosemary oil.
 A few even opted to self-test rosemary oil and track their hair regrowth progress throughout the year.